 Gaudí was a genius also in the creation of his models.
 Look at the system he used to create the mock-up of the towers based on small sacs hanging from ropes.
 It’s an inverted model so you will have to look at the mirror placed above it to see the Sagrada Familia upright.
 Just amazing!

 Gaudí dedicated his life to this Church, now a jewel of the city, revered and admired by locals and visitors.
 The exterior becomes a puzzle of infinite creativity where the artist gave free rein to his imagination.

 - During the life of Gaudí only completed the crypt, the apse and, partially, the Nativity Façade.

 - At his death took over the construction his assistant, Domènec Sugrañes.
 Later, it has been under the direction of several architects, being Jordi Faulí i Oller director of the works since 2012.

 The sculptural decoration doesn’t miss a single detail thanks to Llorenç and Joan Matamala, Carles Mani, Jaume Busquets, Joaquim Ros i Bofarull, Etsuro Sotoo and Josep Maria Subirachs.

 The three faces of the Sagrada Familia:

-This façade is dedicated to the birth of Christ and transmits that splendor and life with a very carefully ornamentation.
+This façade is dedicated to the Nativity of Christ and transmits that splendor and life with a very carefully ornamentation.
 More human and familiar than the others two faces.